Old Order Mennonite: Controversy

 In November 2020, during the COVID-19 pandemic in Ontario, Canada, both the Region of Waterloo Public Health unit and Wellington-Dufferin-Guelph Public Health issued orders to close Old Order schools and places of worship in their regions and to limit social interactions.
-The orders were issued because of extremely high infection rates.
 In Waterloo Region, the orders applied to sects "including Markham, Old Colony, and David Martin Mennonite communities", according to a news report.

 Both agencies cited a lack of cooperation with public health requirements that were intended to minimize the spread of the virus.
 In an interview with the Waterloo Region Record, bishop Peter Brubacher, (bishop "for seven Old Order Mennonite church districts" in north Waterloo Region, according to another news agency), made this comment: "I guess to be frank and honest, a lot of people really didn’t take it that serious, to isolate".

 Subgroups

-The table below lists all groups with more than 250 members in 2008–2009:
+The table below lists all groups with more than 250 members in 2008–2009 and in 2018-2019, if available.

 In addition to the groups listed above there were also several smaller horse-and-buggy groups like the Joseph Brubaker group with 58 adult members, the William Weaver group with 55 adult members, the Aaron Martin group with 45 adult members, the Allen Martin group with 37 adult members, and the Wellesley Orthodox group with about 20 members (this information dates from 1995).
 Kraybill and Bowman in 2001 mention one more small group, the Harvey Nolt group, divided from the Wengers.

 Because splits, mergers and even the dissolution of small groups are not uncommon among Old Order Mennonites, the situation today may look quite different.

 Population and distribution

 Horse-and-buggy (or team) Old Order Mennonites can be found in the United States, Canada, and Belize.
 In the year 2000 more than 70 percent of the horse-and-buggy people lived in Pennsylvania and Ontario, where they emerged through divisions from the main body of Mennonites in the late 19th century and from the division between automobile and horse-and-buggy groups in the early 20th century.

 In Indiana, Ohio and Virginia they also emerged through divisions, but in much smaller numbers.
 Settlements of horse-and-buggy Mennonites in other states were created by migrations, that started mainly since the 1960s.
 There are also Old Order Mennonites in Belize (Cayo and Toledo Districts).
 The table on the right lists the total population of horse-and-buggy Mennonites per U.S. state, Canadian province or Belize in North America in the late 1990s and the 2015 number of Pennsylvania German speaking Mennonites that is almost identical with the number of horse-and-buggy Mennonites.